-- > The installation base or mast should have enough load capacity for the instrument to be mounted.
-Fix the pyranometer securely to the base or mast with bolts and nuts; otherwise, the instrument may drop due to a gale or an earthquake, which may lead to unexpected accidents. - Make sure to install the instrument and cables in a suitable location and avoid submersion in water. - When connecting this product to a measuring instrument for measurement, connect the shield wire of the output cable to signal ground (SG) for MS-60 and to ground earth for MS-60S.
+- The installation base or mast should have enough load capacity for the instrument to be mounted.
+Fix the pyranometer securely to the base or mast with bolts and nuts; otherwise, the instrument may drop due to a gale or an earthquake, which may lead to unexpected accidents. - Make sure to install the instrument and cables in a suitable location, and avoid submersion in water. - Insert the output cable into the connector port on the back of the sensor unit and tighten it all the way.
+Push the connector in, and check to make sure the screw is tight.
+If the connection is loose, water can enter the unit and cause it to malfunction. - When connecting this product to a measuring instrument for measurement, connect the shield wire of the output cable to signal ground (SG) for MS-80 and to ground earth for MS-80S.
 Noises may be included in the measurement data. - Although this product is tested to meet EMC Directive compliance requirements, it may not fully satisfy its primary specification/performance when using this product near following locations where strong electromagnetic wave is generated.
 Please pay attention to the installation environment.